 Furthermore, buying property in another country means it’s denominated in terms of that country’s currency.
 Purchasing real estate in economically strong jurisdictions such as Singapore or Korea is a great way to diversify away from the Dollar or Euro.

-Foreign real estate is also one of the few things which can’t be confiscated by your government.
-Courts, the taxman, and others might be able to garnish your wages, bank accounts, or even your precious metals.
+The courts, taxman, and others might be able to garnish your wages, bank accounts, or even your precious metals.
 But they’ll never be able to take apartments or land in a foreign country.

 5. International Private Equity